emberjs/rfcs/text/0813-template-layering.md

    should be transitioned into a compliant polyfill, which means removing the alternative `hbs` form.

-2. The naming conflicts with the "official" `hbs`.
-This would have been okay if we chose to go that route in RFC #779 and have plans to evolve the official version to have the same feature.
+2. The naming conflicts with the "official" `hbs` from `ember-cli-htmlbars`.
+   This would have been fine if we chose to go that route in RFC #779 and have plans to evolve the official version to have the same feature.
 With RFC #779 favoring the `<template>` approach, this is not going to happen and this conflict will now be quite confusing, especially since they actually do very different things (e.g. the "official" `hbs` does not return a component).

-3. It uses a standard JavaScript syntax in a non-standard way, semantics-wise – it looks like a JavaScript string but has access to the lexical scope around it (without using the `${ ... }` syntax), which can be confusing.
+3. It uses a standard JavaScript syntax in a non-standard way, semantics-wise.
+   It looks like an inert JavaScript string but has access to the lexical scope around it (without using the `${ ... }` syntax), which can be confusing.
 It also means that it is impossible to provide a runtime implementation using the same syntax that works in environments that does not permit a build step.

 4. It uses `static template = ` to associate templates to classes.
-This implies a runtime behavior that is actually not true (e.g. TypeScript will believe the `template` property exists on the class).
+This implies runtime behavior that is actually not true (e.g. TypeScript will believe the `template` property exists on the class).

 5. Values consumed by the template but is otherwise unused in the rest of the file may generate errors/warnings from linters or language servers.